 The 5d mk2 and 85mm f1.8.
-This little gem fit most Canon’s well, but the 5D2 and it were very successful I could find the shutter on the Mk2 a little clunky.
-This was better with some lenses and the 85 was one of them.
+This little gem fit most Canon’s well, but the 5D2 and it were well suited.
+I could find the shutter on the Mk2 a little clunky.
+This was better feeling with some lenses and the 85 was one of them.
 The 135 f2L had much the same dynamic, although for some reason I preferred that one used as a 200mm on a crop frame.

 1D2 Mk2 and 400mm with optional 1.4x converter.
 This little super tele and camera got the job done.
 I would go so far as to say, this camera was the best I have owned for any longer lens work.

 Pen F and 12-100.
 Although a camera designed for street and documentary photography, this camera’s sensor and lens just sing together.
 The sensor is the best Olympus has to offer at the moment for clean, low ISO, high sharpness images and the “hard sharp”, high contrast lens suits it down to the ground, rendering with near perfect clarity.
 Not a great fit in the hand for me, this combo is perfect on a tripod.

 Pen F and 45mm black.
 Simply brilliant.
 The silver one tests much the same, but just does not do it for me.

 OM4 Ti and 180 f2.8.
 This was a short lived pairing.
 It was a shame* as the images it took haunted me for years.
 My first foray into Olympus back in the 90’s was a shared experience with a huge Canon FD mount kit.
 Having an insanely expensive 300 f2.8 for the Canon forced the point at the time.
 20:20 hindsight is a bitch.